puppetlabs/modulesync_configs/moduleroot/CONTRIBUTING.md

 # If you have commit access to the repository

-Even if you have commit access to the repository, you will still need to go through the process above, and have someone else review and merge in your changes.
-The rule is that **all changes must be reviewed by a developer on the project (that did not write the code) to ensure that all changes go through a code review process.**
+Even if you have commit access to the repository, you still need to go through the process above, and have someone else review and merge in your changes.
+The rule is that **all changes must be reviewed by a project developer that did not write the code to ensure that all changes go through a code review process.**

-Having someone other than the author of the topic branch recorded as performing the merge is the record that they performed the code review.
+The record of someone performing the merge is the record that they performed the code review.
+Again, this should be someone other than the author of the topic branch.

 # Get Help

-### On the interwebs
+### On the web
 * [Puppet help messageboard](http://puppet.com/community/get-help)
 * [Writing tests](https://docs.puppet.com/guides/module_guides/bgtm.html#step-three-module-testing)
 * [General GitHub documentation](http://help.github.com/)